All Sorts of Lodging Options in Nashville

 Short-term rentals

-Nashville currently has more than 5,000 listings on sites such as AirBnB.
-They range from single rooms to enormous condos and houses.
+Listings range from single rooms to enormous condos and houses.
 Once you lock in on your price parameters and look at options for your Nashville trip, your next question is likely “Is this a good area?”

 Nashville is in serious transition where a sparkling new condo may sit next door to a crack house.
 And frankly some hosts play fast and loose with words like “convenient to” and “historic.”
+(See Short-term Rental link above for more details.)

 Campgrounds

-Don’t expect to find anything within 8 miles of downtown–but if you’re a campgrounds kind of person, you probably wouldn’t want that anyway.
+Don’t expect to find anything within 8 miles of downtown–but if you’re a campground kind of person, you probably wouldn’t want that anyway.
 Nashville has some very nice facilities with lots of amenities as well as government-owned campgrounds where the budget prices come with only basic benefits.